consolationmangena/sitesurveyorstore/README.md

 ### Getting Started
 1. Click "Sign Up" in the header to create your account
-2. Choose between email/password or Google sign-in
-3. Complete your profile with professional information
+2. Complete your profile with professional information
-4. Start exploring premium features and personalized content
+3. Start exploring premium features and personalized content

 ## 🛠️ Core Technologies